 Talk to your provider to find out which vaccine is right for you and your family.

-About two weeks after vaccination, antibodies develop that protect against influenza virus infection for the entire year.
+About two weeks after vaccination, antibodies develop that protect against flu virus infection for the entire season.
 Flu vaccines will not protect against illnesses caused by other viruses, such as the common cold.

 Who should get the flu vaccine?

 Everyone 6 months of age and older should get vaccinated against the flu.
 Vaccination should begin as soon as the vaccine is available.